Brown Campus Tour

 Is the Brown University campus accessible to the general public?
 The University opens its doors to visitors for the in-person Brown campus tour.
 Bringing back an important component of the application process for colleges and marking another step toward the normalization of the Office of Admission.

 Brown University provides a variety of programs that are intended to educate prospective students about the academic experience, student life on campus, the financial aid process, and the admissions process.
-You will find a variety of opportunities listed below; many of these will give you the chance to network with current Brown students, who serve as the most authentic ambassadors of the institution.
+You will find a variety of opportunities listed below; many of these will give you a chance to network with current Brown students, who serve as the most authentic ambassadors of the institution.

 Brown Campus Tour